GustavoYamaguchi/companies-management-api/README.md

 You can run a container of companies-management-api by running: `docker run -idt --name companies-management -p 8080:8080 gustavoyama/companies-management`.

 ---
-After running you can start to use it using http://localhost:8080 as the base url.
+After running you can start to use it, you will need the base url: http://localhost:8080.

 It will require a token to access any endpoint, you can create it in the following uri: `/oauth/token`
 Use the credentials `admin` username and `s3cr3t` password.
 You will also need the grant_type `password`, client-id `gustavo` and client-secret `p4ss`.

 With this token, you can now access the whole project.

+You can see below a brief explanation of each resource and how to use them:

 Industry
 * GET method in `/industries` uri lists all industries available.